Authize/404-Error-Page/README.md

-# 404-Error-Page
-A mesmerizing 404 error page that immerses users in a cosmic black hole experience, complete with swirling stars and a sleek, modern design.
+This 404 error page offers a captivating experience by simulating a journey into a black hole in space.
+It features a dynamic black hole animation surrounded by swirling stars, creating an immersive cosmic atmosphere.
+The sleek design is centered, with glowing text and a pulsating call-to-action button to guide users back to safety.
+Perfect for websites looking to impress users even when they encounter errors, this project demonstrates advanced CSS animations and creative use of JavaScript to dynamically generate effects, ensuring a visually engaging and memorable experience.